Bloomfield Road: East Stand

+South

 Jimmy Armfield South Stand

 The previous 1925 main stand was demolished in 2003.
 This is the two-tiered stand that abutted Bloomfield Road.

 On 14 January 2003, Blackpool chairman Karl Oyston promised the redevelopment of the South Stand would go ahead but insisted he would not be pressured into making any rash decisions.
 He revealed that he spent the previous day in talks about the project but vowed he would make an announcement only when the time was right and all plans had been finalised.

 In the summer of 2006 the club announced that building of the South-West Corner of the ground, which would seat 582, would begin on 23 September 2006.
 Whilst the central corridor redevelopment has been completed, including the demolition of the Bloomfield Road bridge (which was located to the west of the ground, towards Bloomfield Road's junction with Lytham Road) and the construction of Seasiders Way, building work did not commence.
 Work did eventually begin on the hotel on land formerly occupied by the Tangerine Night Club, which had been announced by the club to be built at the same time as the South-West Corner.
-It is leased by Travelodge and opened in May 2008.
+It is leased by Radisson Individuals and opened in May 2008.
 The original supporters' social club, which later became known as "Morty's Bar", was built adjacent to the ground and opened in 1966.
 The location was a temporary measure until more suitable accommodation could be found.
 Land subsequently became available across Bloomfield Road and, after much delay, was purchased from British Rail in early 1973.
 After months of negotiations with various national breweries by both the directors and representatives of the supporters' club, Watney Manns agreed to finance the project.
 Plans were submitted to Blackpool Corporation and final approval was given in April 1974 and work commenced in September.
 A fire ripped through the building in November 2002, and its demolition was discussed.